The TYT, PCT, and TRT in the Lake Tahoe Basin

 Each trail Guide page provides specific information about that particular location, including mileage and elevation information, nearby features, lots of pictures, some videos, a written description, and a link to the Trails Forum for that location.

-for you to add your input, hiking ideas, comments, questions and favorite hiking plans and places in that area.
+for you to add your input, hiking ideas, experiences, comments, questions and favorite hiking plans and places in that area.

 Your addition of side trips, loops, scrambles, and just basic advice and shared experience about the places you are familiar makes for a better trail guide.